amirothman/amirothman.github.io/about.md

 permalink: /about/
 ---

-I am Amir Othman.
 Some of my interests, not in particular order are:

   - Computer Science
   - Languages